 Engineering Career Services (ECS) helps employers promote their employment opportunities and connect with students and alumni.
 Most students take advantage of the services and events provided by ECS because they know these involve employers that are specifically looking to employ ISU engineers.
 The main ways ECS helps students and employers to connect include:

-- CyHire – All job opportunities must be posted in CyHire so that all qualified candidates have an opportunity to learn of and apply for the position.
-Since all positions are posted in CyHire, this should be your primary job search tool.
+- CyHire – All employers recruiting at Iowa State are supposed to post their positions in CyHire, so this should be your primary job search tool.
 CyHire is also used to apply for positions, schedule interviews, learn of recruiting events and schedule advising appointments with ECS.

 - Information Sessions – Many companies hold information sessions, which are typically one hour events in the evening where company representatives talk about their company and employment opportunities.
 These events are great informal settings for networking with recruiters (Step 6).

-- Career Fairs – The College holds two large Engineering Career Fairs each year.
-Around 300 employer booths fill the Hilton Coliseum and the Scheman Building for each of these events.
+- Career Fairs – The College holds three large Engineering Career Fairs each year.
+Over 500 employers fill the Hilton Coliseum and the Scheman Building for these events each year.
 These are great networking opportunities and should not be missed.

-- On-campus Interviews – The College of Engineering holds between 4,000 and 5,000 on-campus interviews each year.
-Around 1,000 interviews will be held on the day following the career fair alone.
+- On-campus Interviews – The College of Engineering holds nearly 5,000 on-campus interviews each year.
+Around 1,500 interviews will be held on the day following the career fair alone.
 For college students, the normal time frame for job interviewing is during the few months after the career fair in the fall and again in the spring.
 However, more and more companies are posting positions and holding interviews throughout the year.
 Some local and regional companies hold their interviews off campus and some companies conduct phone or video interviews to screen candidates.

 The College Recruiting Schedule